1995 NHL entry draft

-The 1995 NHL Entry Draft was the 33rd NHL Entry Draft.
-It was held at Northlands Coliseum in Edmonton, Alberta.
+The 1995 NHL entry draft was the 33rd NHL entry draft.
+It was held on July 8, 1995 at Northlands Coliseum in Edmonton, Alberta.

 The drafting order was now set partially by a lottery system whereby teams would not be guaranteed first pick if they finished last.
 Instead, a draft lottery was instituted in which the winner of the lottery could move up a maximum of four spots in the first-round draft order, meaning only the five worst teams, based on regular season points in a given season, could pick first in the draft, and no team in the non-playoff group could move down more than one place.
 The Los Angeles Kings won the lottery, and thus moved up four spots from seventh to third.
 The last-place finishers, the Ottawa Senators did not lose the first overall pick through the lottery and picked Bryan Berard.
-This draft had the unusual distinction of having the first three selections be defencemen.
-The top two picks swapped teams in trade the following year.
-The eligible player who arguably had the best NHL career, Zdeno Chara, was not selected.
-He was drafted the following year.
+The first three selections were all defencemen.
+The top two picks swapped teams in a trade the following year.

-The last active players in the NHL from this draft class were Jarome Iginla and Shane Doan, who both played their last NHL games in the 2016–17 season.
+The last active players in the NHL from this draft class were Shane Doan and Jarome Iginla, who both played their last NHL games in the 2016–17 season.